 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Dropbox's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 79.6% in Q3.
+Dropbox's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 79.9% in Q1.

 That means that for every $1 in revenue the company had $0.79 left to spend on developing new products, marketing & sales and the general administrative overhead.
 This is a good gross margin that allows companies like Dropbox to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
-It is good to see that the gross margin is staying stable which indicates that Dropbox is doing a good job controlling costs and is not under a pressure from competition to lower prices.
+It is good to see that the gross margin is staying stable which indicates that Dropbox is doing a good job controlling costs and is not under pressure from competition to lower prices.

 Key Takeaways from Dropbox's Q1 Results

 Is Now The Time?

 When considering Dropbox, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-Although Dropbox is not a bad business, it probably wouldn't be one of our picks.
-Its revenue growth has been weak, and analysts expect growth rates to deteriorate from there.
+Although we have other favorites, we understand the arguments that Dropbox is not a bad business.
+However, its revenue growth has been weak, and analysts expect growth rates to deteriorate from there.
+But on a positive note, its very efficient customer acquisition hints at the potential for strong profitability.